melbournebioinformatics/MelBioInf_docs/docs/tutorials/unix/index.md

 ## Topic 2: Exploring your home directory

+In this topic we will learn how to "look" at the filesystem and further expand our repertoire of Unix commands.

-**Duration**: 20 minutes.
-See "The shell and the command line" and "The file system" section of the workshop notes.
+**Duration**: 20 minutes. <!-- See "The shell and the command line" and "The file system" section of the workshop notes. -->

 **Relevant commands**: *ls*, *pwd*, *echo*, *man*